BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Please let us know if you have any useful tips or keybinds to add!

-Some sections are copied from [Larian's wiki](https://docs.larian.game/).
+Some sections have been copied from [Larian's wiki](https://docs.larian.game/).

 ## Project setup